mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 The way that MaxScale does it’s polling is that each of the polling threads, as defined by the threads parameter in the configuration file, will call epoll_wait to obtain the events that are to be processed.
 The events are then added to a queue for execution.
 Any thread can read from this queue, not just the thread that added the event.

 Once the thread has done an epoll call with no timeout it will either do an epoll_wait call with a timeout or it will take an event from the queue if there is one.
-These two new parameters affect this behaviour.
+These two new parameters affect this behavior.

 The first parameter, which may be set by using the non_blocking_polls option in the configuration file, controls the number of epoll_wait calls that will be issued without a timeout before MaxScale will make a call with a timeout value.
 The advantage of performing a call without a timeout is that the kernel treats this case as different and will not rescheduled the process in this case.
 If a timeout is passed then the system call will cause the MaxScale thread to be put back in the scheduling queue and may result in lost CPU time to MaxScale.
 Setting the value of this parameter too high will cause MaxScale to consume a lot of CPU when there is infrequent work to be done.
 The default value of this parameter is 3.